Requirements management: Design

 Assuming that costs are accurately determined and benefits to be gained are sufficiently large, the project can proceed to the Design stage.
 In Design, the main requirements management activity is comparing the results of the design against the requirements document to make sure that work is staying in scope.

-Again, flexibility is paramount to success.
-Here’s a classic story of scope change in mid-stream that actually worked well.
-Ford auto designers in the early ‘80s were expecting gasoline prices to hit $3.18 per gallon by the end of the decade.
-Midway through the design of the Ford Taurus, prices had centered to around $1.50 a gallon.
-The design team decided they could build a larger, more comfortable, and more powerful car if the gas prices stayed low, so they redesigned the car.
-The Taurus launch set nationwide sales records when the new car came out, primarily because it was so roomy and comfortable to drive.
+Flexibility is critical to success, as illustrated by the Ford Taurus design in the early 1980s.
+Ford designers initially expected gasoline prices to reach $3.18 per gallon by 1990 midway through development, prices had stabilized to around $1.50.
+The team seized the opportunity to redesign the car as a larger, more comfortable, and more powerful vehicle.
+The Taurus went on to set national sales records, driven largely by its roominess and ride quality.

 In most cases, however, departing from the original requirements to that degree does not work.
 So the requirements document becomes a critical tool that helps the team make decisions about design changes.

 Construction and test

 In the construction and testing stage, the main activity of requirements management is to make sure that work and cost stay within schedule and budget, and that the emerging tool does in fact meet the requirements set.
 A main tool used in this stage is prototype construction and iterative testing.
 For a software application, the user interface can be created on paper and tested with potential users, while the framework of the software is being built.
-Results of these tests are recorded in a user interface design guide and handed off to the design team when they are ready to develop the interface.
+Results of these tests are recorded in a user interface specification and handed off to the design team when they are ready to develop the interface.

 An important aspect of this stage is verification.
 This effort verifies that the requirement has been implemented correctly.
 There are 4 methods of verification: analysis, inspection, testing, and demonstration.
 Numerical software execution results or through-put on a network test, for example, provides analytical evidence that the requirement has been met.
 Inspection of vendor documentation or spec sheets also verifies requirements.
 Testing or demonstrating the software in a lab environment also verifies the requirements: a test type of verification will occur when test equipment not normally part of the lab (or system under test) is used.
 Comprehensive test procedures which outline the steps, and their expected results clearly identify what is to be seen as a result of performing the step.
 After the step or set of steps is completed the last step's expected result will call out what has been seen and then identify what requirement or requirements have been verified (identified by number).
 The requirement number, title and verbiage are tied together in another location in the test document.